Dr Ollie Jay

 The University of Sydney

-Ollie received his PhD from Loughborough University in 2002.
-Ollie was Director of the Thermal Ergonomics Laboratory and an Assistant/Associate Professor in the School of Human Kinetics at the University of Ottawa in Canada from 2008-2013.
-In January 2014, Ollie joined the Discipline of Exercise and Sport Science at the University of Sydney.
-His research activities primarily focus on developing a better understanding of the physiological and physical factors that determine human heat strain during work and/or physical activity, as well as among the general population during heat waves.
-To date, Ollie has published 54 peer-reviewed journal articles and has received funding from the Natural Sciences and Engineering Research Council of Canada, the Canadian Foundation for Innovation, National Football League (NFL) Charities, the Workplace Safety and Insurance Board of Ontario, and the US National Academy of Sciences.
-He is also presently the Chair of the ACSM Environmental and Occupational Physiology Interest Group, and was recently a featured science session keynote speaker at the 2013 ACSM Annual Meeting.
-Ollie's research has also featured in articles/interviews for the New York Times, BBC, CBC, NPR, The Globe & Mail, The Weather Channel and Scientific American.
+Ollie is a Senior Lecturer in Thermoregulatory Physiology, and Director of the Thermal Ergonomics Laboratory, in the Faculty of Health Sciences at the University of Sydney.
+Prior to moving to Australia in January 2014, he was a tenured Associate Professor at the University of Ottawa in Canada (2008-2013).
+Originally from the UK, he obtained his PhD in Thermal Physiology from Loughborough University in 2002, which was then followed 4½ years of international postdoctoral research experience at Simon Fraser University (2003-05) and the University of Ottawa (2005-08).
+His research activities primarily focus on developing a better understanding of the physiological and physical factors that determine human heat strain and the associated risk of heat-related health problems during work and/or physical activity, as well as among the general population during heat waves.
+To date, he has a total of 70+ peer-reviewed research publications in international journals (50+ as senior author), and has received funding from the Natural Sciences and Engineering Research Council of Canada, the Canadian Foundation for Innovation, the National Football League (NFL), the US National Academy of Sciences, and MS Research Australia, and several industry partners.
+Ollie is a Fellow of the American College of Sports Medicine (ACSM), and Chair of the ACSM Environmental and Occupational Physiology interest group (since 2011).
+He was the Canadian representative for the International Standards Organization (ISO) subcommittee for physical environments, and has been a keynote speaker at several international conference including the ICEE (2011), ACSM annual meeting (2013), Aspetar Heat Conference (2014) and INSEP conference (2015).
+He has active research collaborations within Australia, Canada, USA, UK and Qatar, and his research has featured in articles/interviews for the New York Times, BBC, ABC, CBC, NPR, Sydney Morning Herald, The Globe & Mail, The Weather Channel and Scientific American.

 Ollie is a member of the Exercise Physioloy and Nutrition research team within the Exercise, Health and Performance Faculty research group.